S.C. Braga in European football

 S.C.
 Braga is a Portuguese football club based in the northern city of Braga.
-They have competed in European competitions organised by UEFA: the UEFA Cup Winners' Cup, UEFA Europa League (formerly UEFA Cup), UEFA Intertoto Cup, UEFA Champions League and UEFA Europa Conference League.
+They have competed in European competitions organised by UEFA: the UEFA Cup Winners' Cup, UEFA Europa League (formerly UEFA Cup), UEFA Intertoto Cup, UEFA Champions League and UEFA Conference League.

 Its first entry was in the 1966–67 European Cup Winners' Cup, reaching the second round.
 Since its entry into the 2004–05 UEFA Cup, Braga competed in European competition for ten seasons.
 It defeated Turkey's Sivasspor 5–0 on aggregate to win the 2008 UEFA Intertoto Cup, entered the Champions League for the first time in 2010–11, and that same season reached the Europa League final, losing 1–0 to compatriots Porto.

-Brazilian forward Alan is the club's highest appearance-maker and goalscorer in European football, with 11 goals in 59 games.
+Portuguese forward Ricardo Horta is the club's highest appearance-maker and goalscorer in European football, with 29 goals in 98 matches.

 History

 Early history

 After winning the 1965–66 Taça de Portugal by defeating Vitória de Setúbal 1–0 in the final, Braga qualified for its first European competition, the 1966–67 European Cup Winners' Cup.
 Drawn against Greek team AEK Athens in the first round, Braga won 1–0 away in the first round and 3–2 at home in the second to advance 4–2 on aggregate.
 In the second round, they met Raba ETO Győr of Hungary, losing 3–0 away in the first leg and winning 2–0 at home in the second, to lose 3–2 on aggregate.

 Twelve years later, Braga returned to European football by finishing fourth in the 1977–78 Primeira Divisão to qualify for the 1978–79 UEFA Cup.
 In the first round, they played Hibernians of Malta, winning the first leg 5–0 at the Estádio 1º de Maio on 13 September 1978, the team's record victory in Europe.
 They lost the second leg 3–2 but still advanced on aggregate.
 In the next round, Braga lost 3–0 on aggregate to England's West Bromwich Albion.

 Braga lost 4–0 to Sporting CP in the final of the 1981–82 domestic cup, but as the opponents also won the league to qualify for the European Cup, Braga entered the 1982–83 European Cup Winners' Cup.
 They played the preliminary round against Swansea City of Wales, losing 3–0 in the first leg and winning the second leg 1–0 at home to no avail.
 Braga again came fourth in the 1983–84 Primeira Divisão to enter the 1984–85 UEFA Cup.
 In the first round, they met reigning champions Tottenham Hotspur of England, losing 9–0 on aggregate; the 6–0 loss in the second leg at White Hart Lane on 3 October 1984 is Braga's joint biggest European defeat.